Joe Tom Wood

 Michelle Cunico Johnson, P.E. joined Martin and Wood in 2002.
 Her surface water work includes water resource and water quality analyses, changes of water rights, water rights valuations, historical consumptive use analyses, plans for augmentation, gravel pit substitute water supply plans, and future use studies.
 Michelle’s groundwater experience includes stream depletion analyses, groundwater resource assessments, well efficiency analyses, monitoring well installation, and well design/construction.
 She also has extensive experience in GIS applications related to water resources.
-Michelle is currently focusing on work for the City of Greeley.

 She is designated as an Engineering Expert Witness (EXW) by the American Council of Engineering Companies and is a licensed professional engineer in Colorado.

 - M.S.
 Geology (Hydrogeology), Portland State University, 2002

 - B.S.
 Geology, Portland State University, 1999

 Senior Water Rights Engineer